Restoration work completed on Jesus tomb site in Jerusalem

 (The March 20 story deletes reference to precise sum contributed by denominations and use of titanium bolts)

-JERUSALEM A team of scientists and restorers has completed work on the purported site of Jesus's tomb in Jerusalem's Old City, and it will be re-opened to the public on Wednesday.
+JERUSALEM (Reuters) - A team of scientists and restorers has completed work on the purported site of Jesus's tomb in Jerusalem's Old City, and it will be re-opened to the public on Wednesday.

 The group has worked for the past nine months at the Church of the Holy Sepulchre and focused on the small structure above the burial place, known as the Edicule.